5 SOLO DATE IDEAS FOR VALENTINE’S DAY SELF-CARE

 Has your dog gotten more use out of your bathtub than you?
 Line of fancy lotions and body potions serving simply to adorn the sides of your shower?
 Stop saving your special scrubs and expensive candles while waiting for the perfect moment — put them all to good use with an at-home solo spa session.
 Lay out a fluffy bathrobe and slippers, pour a glass of cucumber water (or hey, wine will do!), light up the candle, and tune into some smooth jazz or a lo-fi playlist to set the mood.

 Fill the bathtub with warm water, sprinkle in a cup of epsom salt or a fizzy bath bomb, and add a few drops of lavender or eucalyptus essential oils to soak your cares away.
 Don a soothing mud face mask and a deep conditioner to your hair while you unwind.
-After you’ve dried off and slipped into a fluffy robe, pop a Uleva Relax CBD capsule to sink further into your spa de-stressing session.
-These capsules blend CBD with ashwagandha , an herb used for centuries to help relieve stress and maintain a balanced mood.
+After you’ve dried off and slipped into a fluffy robe, pop a Uleva Relax Hemp capsule to sink further into your spa de-stressing session.
+These capsules blend cannabinoids with ashwagandha , an herb used for centuries to help relieve stress and maintain a balanced mood.
 Aaaaand exhale.

 DINNER DATE NIGHT IN